dotnet-social/community/README.md

 * Create [issues](https://github.com/dotnet-social/community/issues) if you have detected problems
 * Use [discussions](https://github.com/dotnet-social/community/discussions) to ask questions, suggest ideas
 * Use [mastodon](https://dotnet.social/home), mention me at [styx31@dotnet.social](https://dotnet.social/@styx31)
-* Use discord to discuss in a less and more real-time way: https://discord.gg/Cn3HHqMyWK
+* Use discord to discuss in a less formal and more real-time way: https://discord.gg/Cn3HHqMyWK

 ## Content